kasteway/Random_Forests/README.md

 2. SKLearn to implement various classification models.
-3. Matplotlib and Seaborn to visualize the data and model outputs...
+3. Matplotlib and Seaborn to visualize the data and model outputs.